There are a range of sub-groups which perform the work of the Board.

 - ensuring policies and procedures are promoted through the Training Sub-Group

 - establishing a performance framework, gathering and analysing performance data and identifying and evidencing outcomes to assess the effectiveness of safeguarding work with children.

-Child Sexual Exploitation and Missing Children Sub-group
+Child Sexual Abuse and Missing Children Sub-Group

 The role of the CSE subgroup is to agree and deliver an annual work programme that delivers the Board’s Business Plan by:

 - Implementing relevant recommendations from the Home Affairs Select Committee: Child Sexual Exploitation and the response to localised grooming report June 2013

 - Ensuring that members have access to current policies and procedures that are consistent with nationally agreed best practice